mcjpedro/eeg_data_analysis/README.md

 - plot_results.m is a function that generates and saves the desired plots

 ## FOLDER STRUCTURE
-To keep the analysis always organized, follow the steps below for each data set (the /analysis_example folder contain a folder structure example)
+To keep the analysis always organized, follow the steps below for each data set
 - Create a new folder with the subject name and inside this folder paste the .mff file
 - Paste the information table into the .mff folder
 - Open EEGLab and import the .mff file